Axway/unified-catalog-integrations/mulesoft/MulesoftIntegtration.md

 amplify central config set extensions.mulesoft-extension <path to where you installed module>
 ```

-**2. Configure extension**
+To verify if the CLI extension was successfully set, you can run: `amplify central mulesoft-extension config -h`.

+#### 2. Configure extension

-Configure the extentions prior to generating the resources.
+Configure the extension prior to generating the resources.
 You must be logged into the Axway AMPLIFY Platform before uploading any generated resource files.
 You'll also need to setup a Service (DOSA) account.
 To find out how to create one, visit [Get started with AMPLIFY CLI](https://docs.axway.com/bundle/axway-open-docs/page/docs/central/cli_getstarted/index.html).

 Log in to the [Axway AMPLIFY Platform](https://www.axway.com/en/products/amplify) using the following command: